 I’d suggest a one-day trek to explore with a local English-speaking guide.

-Inle Lake is quite unlike anywhere else in Burma.
-Its shallow waters stretch for 35 kilometres, an elongated teardrop of blue in the central highlands.
+Inle Lake is quite unlike anywhere else in Myanmar.
+Its shallow waters stretch for 35 kilometers, an elongated teardrop of blue in the central highlands.

 Hill tribe villages ring the lake, and the Intha people live in stilted villages that extend out from the lake’s shore into the water.
 These communities are hives of industry, and on a visit you’ll see silversmiths and blacksmiths working metal and silk, and cotton weavers working at looms in workshops below their homes.